 - 1 Part shredded bark

-Purchasing a Pre-Made Mix For Pothos
+Purchasing a Pre-Made Pothos Potting Mix

-Many potting mixes are soilless, and which means they’re sterile.
+Many potting mixes are soilless, which means they’re sterile.
 This keeps pests and fungi out of your plant.